-After dinner we walked up the street to Broadway.
-I was surprised by the number of bars, and people that lined the street.
+After dinner, we walked up the street to Broadway.
+I was surprised by the number of bars and people lining the street.
 It was a Thursday night, and you’d think it was the weekend.
-Each bar had a band, the band was placed strategically at the windows and behind the band, the windows would open so the music would play out into the street.
+Each bar had a band, the band was placed strategically at the windows, and behind the band, the windows would open so the music would play out into the street.
 I had never seen and heard so many bands in one place.

 Our last stop that night was Rippy’s.
-There was a really good band playing called the Doubleshot Band.
+There was an outstanding band playing called the Doubleshot Band.
 They had the crowd engaged and knew how to work the crowd to build a following.
-Their Facebook, Instagram and TikTok links were on a professional poster and they called out the person’s name every time they were followed by someone in the audience.
+Their Facebook, Instagram, and TikTok links were on a professional poster, and they called out the person’s name every time they were followed by someone in the audience.
 Really great idea!

-Finally, it was Friday night and what better way to celebrate a 50th birthday then to go see the Ranch Hands, Nashville’s original Coyboylesque.
-The place was packed with ladies and a handful of men celebrating birthdays, bachelorette parties and divorce parties.
+Finally, it was Friday night.
+What better way to celebrate the 50th birthday than to see the Ranch Hands, Nashville’s original Coyboylesque.
+The place was packed with ladies and a handful of men celebrating birthdays, bachelorette parties, and divorce parties.
 The guys put on quite a show!
 If you are in Nashville, check them out!
-I know this is not drink related, but there was a lot of drinking going on :0)
+I know this is not recipe-related, but much drinking was going on. :0)

-Saturday it was cold!
+Saturday, it was cold!
 Well, cold for people that live in the South.
-But it was the perfect excuse to shop for something warm!
-After shopping we headed back down to Broadway to pick up our Peddling Bike tour.
-This was huge fun, especially for me!
-I sat in the ‘back seat’, the one without pedals, so I got to enjoy the ride but not have to work at it.
-It gave me the opportunity to photograph some of the greatest people in Nashville, TN.
+But it was the perfect excuse to shop for something warm.
+After shopping, we headed back down Broadway to pick up our Peddling Bike tour.
+This was fabulous fun, especially for me!
+I sat in the ‘back seat,’ the one without pedals, so I got to enjoy the ride but not have to work at it.
+It allowed me to photograph some of the most incredible people in Nashville, TN.
 Check them out!

-On Sunday we took a backstage tour of the Grand Ole Opry.
-Our guide was great, and I enjoyed the stories from behind the scenes.
+On Sunday, we took a backstage tour of the Grand Ole Opry.
+Our guide was great, and I enjoyed the stories behind the scenes.
 They also have a great video that kicks off the tour.
-It’s a must see if you are in Nashville.
+It’s a must-see if you are in Nashville.

-It was our last day so we made dinner reservations at The Hampton Social.
-After dinner we headed downstairs and Bethany showed me how to make I Glitterally Can’t.
+On our last day, we made dinner reservations at The Hampton Social.
+After dinner, we headed downstairs, and Bethany showed me how to mix I Glitterally Can’t.
 It was delicious.
 Watch Bethany show you how to make I Glitterally Can’t!

-There are a few more photos that I’d like to share, and one YouTube video of the street dancer.
+There are a few more photos that I’d like to share and one YouTube video of the street dancer.
 Every time I play it, I can’t help but laugh.
-He was so into our Peddling Bike music that he broke out in a male exotic dance on the street.
+He was so into our Peddling Bike music that he broke out in an exotic male dance on the street.
 This is one of my favorites!
 If you know him, tell him he’s a fabulous dancer :0)